With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 I folded all the little triangles into valleys, and spread glue on the valley side tips and pushed it up through the hole in the top

 and glued the little triangles to the bottom side of the top of the billows.

 I then glued 3 of the 4 sides of the top of the billows to the accordion sides, right where it said to glue.
-I used paper clips to hold the papers ...
+I used paper clips ...

 Next I folded the valley fold on the bottom up and over the white triangles that were all together on each end of the billows.

 Then I glued down the rest of the top to the bottom part.
 More paper clips were put in use.
 Set it aside to let it dry.